DESK / VANGUARD PLATFORM

 Where the platform falls behind Fidelity and Schwab

 Fractional ETFs (third party).
-Vanguard offers fractional-share buying on Vanguard ETFs only.
-If you want SCHB, ITOT, IXUS, AGG, or any non-Vanguard ETF, you have to buy whole shares.
+Fractional-share buying is offered on in-house ETFs only.
+If you want SCHB, ITOT, IXUS, AGG, or any third-party ETF, you have to buy whole shares.
 Most modern brokerages (Fidelity, Schwab, Robinhood, M1) have full third-party fractional ETF support.
 This matters for small recurring contributions and for portfolio rebalancing precision.

 Banking and cash management.
-Vanguard's cash-sweep yield is typically lower than Fidelity's (which sweeps to a money market fund automatically) and Schwab's (which offers SWVXX or similar).
+The default cash-sweep yield is typically lower than Fidelity's (which sweeps to a money market fund automatically) and Schwab's (which offers SWVXX or similar).
 For households holding meaningful cash balances at their brokerage, the yield gap is real.
-Vanguard customers often pair Vanguard for investment with a separate bank for cash management.
+Customers here often pair the brokerage with a separate bank for cash management.

 DESK Q&A